QWTforGithub/RSDNet/README.md

 # RSDNet
-This repo is the official project repository of the paper **Robust Single-Stage Fully Sparse 3D Object Detection via Detachable Latent Diffusion**.
+This repo is the official project repository of the paper **Robust Single-Stage Fully Sparse 3D Object Detection via Detachable Latent Diffusion**.<br/>
+This code will be released shortly...